VilotStar/poz/README.md

 # poz
-(Pøz) Lightweight Discord theme meant to not look dogshit like all other themes currently.
+(Pøz) Lightweight Discord theme meant to not look dogshit like all other themes currently **1*.

 I feel like most of the other themes go mental and mess with stuff which shouldn't be changed; for example servers layout or window buttons. but with this theme all i want to do is make the colouring better & give it a bit more spice to look more modern in specific areas.